ragulpr/ragulpr.github.io/blog/_posts/2016-11-22-WTTE-RNN-Hackless-churn-modeling.md

 * Assume $$Y\sim$$Weibull with parameters $$\alpha_t$$ and $$\beta_t$$
 * Let $$\theta_t=\begin{pmatrix}\alpha_t\\\beta_t\end{pmatrix}=g(x_{0:t})$$ to be the output of an RNN

-During training we push the pdf up around known TTE for uncensored data and minimize the area under the PDF until the censoring point for censored data.
-More on this later.

 The sequential prediction over the timeline can then be visualized as:
 ![WTTE-RNN](/assets/solution_beta_2.gif)
 (Here only varying $$\alpha_t$$ but you get the picture)

+During training we push the pdf up around known TTE for uncensored data and minimize the area under the PDF until the censoring point for censored data.
+More on this later.
+The point is that in order to learn from what we didn't see, we make assumptions on how the TTE behaves beyond the observation boundary.

 So let's talk about the distribution that I think is an excellent choice for this problem.